The same game — held in different hands, on a smaller screen — became something else entirely.

 Tricks & Tales

 Enker, the original boss exclusive to this game, became iconic enough to appear in other Mega Man titles including Mega Man Soccer and the Mega Man Battle Network series.
-The game's music authorship is complicated — the original compositions draw from multiple composers including Manami Matsumae (Mega Man 1 themes) and Takashi Tateishi (Mega Man 2 themes), with Minakuchi Engineering's Toru Osada credited with new material.
+The game's music draws from multiple composers: Manami Matsumae wrote Mega Man 1 themes, Takashi Tateishi wrote Mega Man 2 themes, and Minakuchi Engineering's Toru Osada composed the new material.
 The Rockman World series ran for five entries on Game Boy.
+Unlike the NES originals, the Game Boy game uses a password system rather than battery-backed save RAM.

 Collector's Guide